KarmaYama/cleansh/cleansh/CONTRIBUTING.md

 ## ✨ Suggesting Enhancements

-We're always looking for ways to improve `cleansh`\!
+We're always looking for ways to improve `CleanSH`\!
 If you have an idea for a new feature or an enhancement to existing functionality:

 1.  **Search Existing Issues:** Check for similar suggestions first.
-2.  **Open a Feature Request:** Open a [new issue](https://www.google.com/search?q=https://github.com/KarmaYama/cleansh/issues/new/choose) and choose the "Feature Request" template.
+2.  **Open a Feature Request:** Open a [new issue](https://www.google.com/search?q=https://github.com/KarmaYama/cleansh-workspace/issues/new/choose) and choose the "Feature Request" template.
       * Clearly describe the **proposed feature** and its **purpose**.
       * Explain the **problem it solves** or the **value it adds**.
       * Provide any **examples** of how it might be used.